siwei66/swectral/README.md

 ### 7 Feature engineering fittable tests

-Feature engineering fittables (data transformers) are fitted during the model validation process and function as integrated parts of the model.
-To incorporate these transformers, use the model connector functions 'combine_transformer_classifier' or 'combine_transformer_regressor' (similar to sklearn.pipeline).
+Feature engineering and resampling fittables (data transformers and resamplers) are fitted during the model validation process and function as integrated parts of the model.
+To incorporate these transformers, use the model connector functions `combine_classifier` or `combine_regressor` (similar to `sklearn.pipeline.Pipeline` but more flexible and enable swectral pipeline analysis).

-The SpecPipe module also includes a composer that generates batchwise combined models using a full factorial design.
-Each component within these combined models automatically supports all marginal statistics and testing features available in the module.
+- This module includes a composer that generates batchwise combined models using a full factorial design:

-- For example:
     ```python
     from sklearn.preprocessing import StandardScaler
     from sklearn.feature_selection import SelectKBest, f_classif
-    from swectral.modelconnector import IdentityTransformer  # Passthrough transformer for comparison
+    from swectral import IdentityTransformer  # Passthrough transformer for comparison

     selector1 = SelectKBest(f_classif, k=5)  # Select 5 features
     selector2 = IdentityTransformer()  # For passthrough (no selection)

-    from swectral import factorial_transformer_chains
+    from swectral import factorial_model_chains

-    models = factorial_transformer_chains(
+    models = factorial_model_chains(
         [StandardScaler(), IdentityTransformer()],  # Model step 1: test data scalers
         {'Feat5': selector1, 'FeatAll': selector2},  # Model step 2: test feature selection fittables
         # ...